How does AEM run modes work? How to add additional run modes when starting an AEM instance?

-Run modes allow you to configure CQ and AEM instances for specific purposes.
+Run modes allow you to configure AEM instances for specific purposes.
 For example, author instances use the author run mode, and publish instances use the publish run mode.

 Once set, run modes are used to tune each instance by defining collections of configuration parameters for each run mode or combination of run modes.
 Default sets of configurations are applied to all run modes.

-Important: The run mode of an instance cannot be changed from author to publish, or vice versa, once a CQ or AEM instance has been installed.
+Important: The run mode of an instance cannot be changed from author to publish, or vice versa, once an AEM instance has been installed.
 Some run modes, such as the author run mode and the publish run mode, are mutually exclusive.
 If both are specified, only the first run mode is used.

-When first installing AEM or CQ, the name of the quickstart jar can be used to determine whether the instance uses the author run mode or the publish run mode.
+When first installing AEM, the name of the quickstart jar can be used to determine whether the instance uses the author run mode or the publish run mode.

-The naming convention to for AEM 5.6.1 and later is:
+The naming convention to use for AEM 6.2 and later is:

 Run modes can be specified within the sling.properties file.
 This file can be found at <cq-installation-dir>/crx-quickstart/launchpad/sling.properties.
 Set the property, sling.run.modes, to a comma-delimited list of run modes to apply.

 A JVM argument, -Dsling.run.modes, can be used to specify run modes as well.
 This argument can be used on the command line, as a system property or within a startup script.

 java -Xmx512m -jar cq-quickstart-6.4.jar -Dsling.run.modes=publish,prod,us